realworldocaml/book/en/08-imperative-programming.md

 ### Dealing with concurrency

-In general it is the interaction of concurrency with imperative programs that causes problems.
+In general the interaction of concurrency with imperative programs causes problems with races.
 There are many techniques you can use to address the issue.

 * Do not use assignment, mutable data structures, or perform input/output in threads.